Adastram1/tray_manager/README.md

 from tray_manager import TrayManager my_tray = TrayManager(app_name="My App")
 ```

+To stop the app, you need to use the .kill() function (Note : The .kill() function returns all the items that were contained in the menu object) as followed (Note : The Menu and TrayManager objetcts become useless)

 ## Create and interact with Items
 The items are the elements of your app, they will be displayed in the menu they're added to.
 Their is different kinds of items that all works in a similar way but each have some specificities.